Delgado (footballer)

-José Manuel Mota Delgado, known as Delgado (born 30 October 1957) is a former Portuguese football player.
+José Manuel Mota Delgado, known as Delgado (born 30 October 1957) is a Portuguese former footballer who played as a goalkeeper.

 He played 10 seasons and 128 games in the Primeira Liga for Belenenses, Portimonense, Montijo, Farense, Sporting Espinho and Benfica.

 Club career

-He made his Primeira Liga debut for Motijo on 2 January 1977 in a game against Belenenses.
+Delgado made his Primeira Liga debut for Motijo on 2 January 1977 in a game against Belenenses.

-During 5 seasons he spent to Benfica he has been a backup to Manuel Bento for the first 4 seasons, and to Silvino in his last one.
+During five seasons he spent to Benfica he has been a backup to Manuel Bento for the first 4 seasons, and to Silvino in his last one.

-International
+International career

-He has been called up to the Portugal national football team, but did not make any on-field appearances.
+Delgado was called up to the Portugal national team, but did not make any on-field appearances.